- What is PyTorch? How can you get started with it from scratch? We’ll cover all of that in this article

 We then took a case study where we solved an image classification problem and got a benchmark score of around 65% on the leaderboard.
 I encourage you to try and improve this score by changing different parameters of the model, including the optimizer function, increasing the number of hidden layers, tuning the number of hidden units, etc.

 This article is the start of our journey with PyTorch.
-In the upcoming article, we will learn how to build convolutional neural networks in PyTorch, model checkpointing techniques, and how to deploy trained models using PyTorch.
+In the upcoming article, we will learn how to build convolutional neural networks in PyTorch, model checkpointing techniques, and how to deploy trained deep learning models using PyTorch.
 So stay tuned!

 As always, if you have any doubts related to this article, feel free to post them in the comments section below.
 And make sure you check out our course if you’re interested in computer vision and deep learning: